NASA unveils updated Moon Base plans featuring landers, rover and drones—here's all you need to know

 "To deliver these rovers to the Moon’s South Pole region, NASA awarded Blue Origin $188 million with an option period worth $280.4 million for two task orders, which includes an option period based on initial phase performance," a press release from NASA noted.
 "Mark 1 type of spacecraft is also going to deliver the VIPER (Volatiles Investigating Polar Exploration) rover later, in the fall of 2027," said Garcia-Galan.
 The LTVs delivered by Blue Origin, besides VIPER, will be built by Astrolab and Lunar Outpost in contracts valued at $219 million and $220 million, respectively.
 The roughly one-metric-tonne LTVs will be folded up in a compact configuration before unfurling for operations.
 According to the subject matter experts also present at the event, they will be deployed roughly 2 kilometers away from the landing sites of crewed missions and will drive there to pick up the humans once they arrive.
 The astronauts will be able to drive the LTVs themselves as well, up to a distance of 400 kilometers in total.

 Isaacman went on to describe the third mission in this series of missions targeted before the end of this year as one meant to expand the understanding of the lunar surface, especially with respect to the task of landing on it with humans in 2028.
-On Moon Base III, he stated, "This mission will deliver the first payload selected through NASA's PRISM initiative (Payloads and Research Investigations on the Surface of the Moon), a program that brings together universities, researchers, and industry through open competition to solve scientific questions."
+On Moon Base III, he said, "This mission will deliver the first payload selected through NASA's PRISM initiative (Payloads and Research Investigations on the Surface of the Moon), a program that brings together universities, researchers, and industry through open competition to solve scientific questions."
 Moon Base III's main piece of hardware will be the Lunar Vertex instrument and will also feature contributions from the European Space Agency as well as the Korea Astronomy and Space Science Institute.
 The lander for this mission will be the Nova-C Trinity lunar lander built by Intuitive Machines.

 In other updates, the Moonfall hopping drone was also discussed for imaging the lunar terrain in centimeter-scale resolution.
 Also speaking at the event was Acting Associate Administrator Dr. Lori Glaze of the Exploration Systems Development Mission Directorate.
 Addressing the progress made so far for NASA's next crewed mission next year, she said, "Artemis III hardware, from the SLS core stage to Orion's modules to lander partner systems is moving into final integration flight readiness development."
 Dr. Glaze also informed that hardware for the following missions in the program in Artemis IV and V, are also on their way to Kennedy Space Center in Florida from other NASA partner facilities across the US and abroad.